drminnaar/aws-dotnet-examples/README.md

 > **NOTE**
 >
-> This is the approach that will be used for all projects in the future.
+> This is the approach being used for all projects in this project

 Working with user secrets involves using the _Secret Manager_ tool.
 According to the official Microsoft documentation: